The story of my life

 When I am not proving theorems, teaching students, or writing open source software, I

-might be spotted reading books (ranging from SF to linguistics and history), going to
+might be spotted reading books (ranging from SF to linguistics and history), hiking in the Outback, going to

 the cinema or enjoying Sydney's beautiful beaches.
 I have long been fascinated by martial arts,

-having done Judo as a kid, later Karate, and now Taiji Quan and Russian Systema.
+having done Judo as a kid, later Karate, Taiji Quan, and Russian Systema.